AZ Supreme Court Holds AZ Legislators Have Standing to Challenge AZ Law, But Media Mischaracterizing the Lawsuit

 Believe none of what you hear, and only half of what you see…especially when it comes to journalists and media reporting on lawsuits regarding Medicaid rules and regulations.

-Posted on January 5, 2015, in Affordable Care Act, Arizona, Barack Obama, Constitutional Claim, Health Care Providers and Services, Hospital Medicaid Providers, Hospitals, Injunctions, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Media, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Expansion, Medicaid Providers, Medicare, Medicare Attorney, NC, North Carolina, Obama, Obamacare, Supreme Court, Tax Dollars, Taxes, Taxpayers and tagged ACA, Arizona, Arizona Supreme Court, Biggs, Biggs v.
+Posted on January 5, 2015, in Affordable Care Act, Arizona, Constitutional Claim, Health Care Providers and Services, Hospital Medicaid Providers, Hospitals, Injunctions, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Media, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Expansion, Medicaid Providers, Medicare, Medicare Attorney, NC, North Carolina, Obamacare, Supreme Court, Tax Dollars, Taxes, Taxpayers and tagged ACA, Arizona, Arizona Supreme Court, Biggs, Biggs v.
 Hon.
 Cooper, Constitution, Constitutional Challenge, Cooper, Democrats, Expansion, Hospital Tax, Hospitals, Hospitals and Medicaid, Jan Brewer, Lawsuit, Legal Standing, Legislators, Media, Medicaid Expansion, Obamacare, Republicans, Supermajority, Supreme Court, Taxes, Taxes Levied.
 Bookmark the permalink.
 Leave a comment.